 Apply a secondary non-occlusive dressing to create a bolster.

-Upon complete wound closure patients with venous leg ulcers should be continued with compression therapy and patients with diabetic foot ulcers should continue to wear appropriate pressure relieving footwear and utilize other ulcer preventive foot care practices.
+Upon complete wound closure, patients with venous leg ulcers should continued with compression therapy and patients with diabetic foot ulcers should continue to wear appropriate pressure relieving footwear and utilize other ulcer preventive foot care practices.
 See full package insert for additional information.

 Organogenesis is a global leader in advanced wound care, offering a comprehensive portfolio of regenerative medicine products capable of supporting patients from early in the wound healing process through to wound closure, regardless of wound type.